Reducing the debt : is it optimal to outsource an investment?: Proofs of incomplete information results

 In the incomplete information framework, the firms do not have a perfect knowledge of the preferences of the other firm.
-More precisely, we still assume that the firms' utility functions are $U(x)=-e^{-ux}$ and $V(x)=-e^{-vx}$ respectively, but firm $I$ perceives $v$ as a random variable $V$ with a certain (known) distribution, which is independent of $\mu$ and takes values in $(0,+\infty)$.
-The penalty that firm $I$ gets if firm $J$ does not accept the contract is denoted by $p\in\R\cup\{+\infty\}$.
+More precisely, we still assume that the firms' utility functions are $U(x)=-e^{-ux}$ and $V(x)=-e^{-vx}$ respectively, but firm $I$ perceives $v$ as a $(0,+\infty)$-valued random variable ${\cal V}$ independent of $\mu$ with a known distribution.
+The penalty that firm $I$ gets if firm $J$ does not accept the contract is denoted by $p\in\mathbb{R}\cup\{+\infty\}$.

-\subsubsection{Stackelberg equilibrium in incomplete information, firm $I$ is leader}
+\subsection{Stackelberg equilibrium in incomplete information, firm $I$ is leader}